List of Orange Is the New Black characters

 Orange Is the New Black is an American comedy-drama series created by Jenji Kohan that airs on Netflix.
 It is based on Piper Kerman's memoir, Orange Is the New Black: My Year in a Women's Prison, which chronicles her experiences in a women's prison.
-The series' protagonist is Piper Chapman, a woman sentenced to 15 months in a women's federal prison for her part in a drug smuggling operation ten years before the start of the first season.
-It follows Piper's experiences in and out of prison along with the experiences of a diverse ensemble.
+The series' protagonist is Piper Chapman, a woman sentenced to 15 months in a women's federal prison for her part in a drug smuggling operation.
+She was led into this situation by her ex-girlfriend Alex Vause who is first seen in one of the opening scenes, which takes place ten years before the start of the first season.
+The series follows Piper's experiences in and out of prison along with the experiences of a diverse ensemble.